ANameBehindTheNickname/DarkRoastedBeans/README.md

 # DarkRoastedBeans <img src="https://img.shields.io/badge/iOS-13.0+-00ADD8?logo=apple"/>

-Dear reviewers, thank you for taking the time to review my project.

 # 🤔 Business logic
 At the core of the application lies the `DrinkService` protocol that has only one function – `getDrinkMenu`.
 The idea to program against this interface gives more flexibility and maintainability to the Client.